We've moved. Please contact for details

 How are lenses darkened?

-Sun lenses are made by darkening a prescription or non-prescription lens with a tint colour such as grey, green or brown.
+Sun lenses are made by darkening a prescription or non-prescription lens with a tint dye such as grey, green or brown.

-Depending on the darkness required, their visible light absorption percentage (ABS%) is controlled by the duration of which they're immersed in the tint.
+Depending on the darkness required, their light transmission factor (LTF) is controlled by the duration of which they're immersed in the tint.
 This occurs in a heated liquid bath of dye which penetrates the uncut lens (seen below).

-ABS% denotes the amount of light absorbed by a sun lens which can be anything between 1% or 100%.
+LTF denotes the amount of light transmitted by sun lenses which can be anything between 1% or 100%.
 It’s this percentage that informs the five sunglasses categories.

 Summary

-- Tint darkness is measured as a percentage called visible light absorption or ABS% for short.
+• Tint darkness is measured as a percentage called light transmission factor or LTF for short.

-- Category 4 lenses are illegal for use whilst driving and are best avoided unless you require them for extreme exposure scenarios.
+• Category 4 lenses are illegal for use whilst driving in the UK and are best avoided unless you require them for extreme exposure scenarios.

 Hopefully you found this article helpful.
 Please check out our other sunglasses blogs for more useful advice.
 Thanks for stopping by.